toliva/ConnectivityContent/apis/02-Product Management/03-Property-API/01-api-definition.md

 | detailCode | String | See [code list](./code-list.html#taxes) | See [code list](./code-list.html#taxes) |
 | value | Number | Yes |

-### SetPropertyDetails Response
+**Response Body**

 After submitting a Property API request, the response will acknowledge receipt of the message or return an error.
-More information can be found here.

-**Response Body**

 The response body will echo back the values of *the request received* and will include the following additional attributes:

 | Attribute | Type | Description |
 | --------- | ---- | ----------- |